-The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Board of Commissioners of the Sheriffs' Retirement Fund of Georgia Mr. J. Terry Norris, Secretary-Treasurer
+The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Board of Commissioners of the Sheriffs' Retirement Fund of Georgia and Mr. J. Terry Norris, Secretary-Treasurer

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Sheriffs' Retirement Fund of Georgia (the Fund), a component unit of the State of Georgia, which include the statement of fiduciary net position as of June 30, 2020, the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements, and have issued our report thereon dated June 30, 2021.
+We have audited the financial statements of the Sheriffs' Retirement Fund of Georgia (Fund), a component unit of the State of Georgia, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Fund's basic financial statements, and have issued our report thereon dated April 29, 2022.
+We conducted our audit in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.